The Donor: Production

 The Donor was shot between July 5 and July 26, 1994.
 After The Killing Machine, which was directed by frequent Lee collaborator David Mitchell in late 1993, it marked the beginning of a series of four new Wincott starrers directed by Lee in the span of just one year.
 It was quickly followed by Law of the Jungle, while No Exit and When the Bullet Hits the Bone—the latter another medical thriller co-starring Johnson—were made in 1995.
 As with other films in this informal series, Lee provided production services via his Toronto-based company Richmond House.

 Release

 Pre-release

 International distribution rights to the film were pre-sold to MCEG Sterling in 1994.
 The film was screened for industry professionals at the March 1995 American Film Market.
 Wincott appeared at the May 1995 Cannes Film Market to promote this film and two of his other works for Amritraj: Law of the Jungle and No Exit.

 Theatrical

 In its native Canada, it was announced that The Donor would premiere theatrically in Toronto in the week starting April 14, 1995.

 Home media

 In Canada, the film debuted on VHS through CFP Video on June 27, 1995.
-In the U.S. the film's rights had been pre-sold to Prism Entertainment, but it was eventually released by Imperial Entertainment and WarnerVision Entertainment on September 19, 1995.
+In the United States, the film's rights had been pre-sold to Prism Entertainment, but it was eventually released by Imperial Entertainment and WarnerVision Entertainment on September 19, 1995.